-By keeping a current workers’ compensation insurance policy and having an injury management system in place, you will ensure compliance with the Workers’ Compensation and Injury Management Act 1981.
+By keeping a current workers compensation insurance policy, you will ensure compliance with the Workers Compensation and Injury Management Act 2023.

 See the Getting an insurance policy section for more details on how to cover your workers and your business against a workplace injury.